 ||Minimum Embedment Depth

 The Red Head® wedge anchor can be installed at deeper embedment depth than the minimum embedment requirement.
 Deeper embedments in most cases will result in greater holding values.
 Better holding strength will be reached when rebar is present and the embedment of the Red Head® wedge anchor is past the rebar.
 There are two important facts that must be taken into consideration with respect to deeper embedment depths.
-The thickness of the concrete is important because the Red Head® wedge anchor should not be embedded within a minimum of 5 anchor diameters from the unsupported edge of the concrete to insure proper holding values.
-Deeper embedments require a deeper longer hole to be drilled; the longer and deeper the hole then the more difficult the it is to drill the hole straight.
+The thickness of the concrete is important because the Red Head® wedge anchor should not be embedded within a minimum of 5 anchor diameters from the unsupported edge of the concrete to ensure proper holding values.
+Deeper embedments require a deeper longer hole to be drilled; the longer and deeper the hole then the more difficult it is to drill the hole straight.
 If the hole is not perfectly straight then the Red Head® wedge anchor, once installed, may get to a point where it stops penetrating the hole because it is hitting the side of the hole where the hole bends and the wedge anchor does not.
 At this point, there is a problem because the wedge anchor will not go in any deeper and cannot be taken out of the hole.

-The minimum length of the Red Head® wedge anchor to use on any particular application is determined by adding the thickness of the material being fastened to the minimum embedment plus space for the nut and washer.
+The minimum length of the Red Head® wedge anchor to use in any particular application is determined by adding the thickness of the material being fastened to the minimum embedment plus space for the nut and washer.
 The space for the nut and washer is equal to the diameter Red Head® wedge anchor being installed.
 Once this has been figured out, then a length of Red Head® wedge anchor that is equal to or longer than the minimum length requirement must be selected.
 Longer lengths may be used but considerations must be taken, as previously explained.

-For each diameter the Red Head® wedge anchor must be installed a specific distance from each other and from an unsupported edge of the concrete.
+For each diameter, the Red Head® wedge anchor must be installed a specific distance from each other and from an unsupported edge of the concrete.
 There are a number of different categories in addition to edge distance that are required to obtain maximum working load: minimum edge distance at which load factor is equal to 60%, minimum edge distance at which the load factor is equal to 20%, spacing require to obtain maximum working load and minimum allowable spacing between anchor with a load factor equal to 40%.
 What the charts show is that the closer the Redhead wedge anchors are to each other or closer to an unsupported edge then the less the holding value.
-The full and complete chart can be viewed at: Recommended Edge and Spacing Distance Requirements for Shear Loads.
+The full and complete chart can be viewed at Recommended Edge and Spacing Distance Requirements for Shear Loads.

 ITW Red Head® Wedge Anchor Installation